sunrise-bay-area/sunrise-bay-area/CONTRIBUTING.md

 If you're interested in working on an issue in the to-do column, give a heads up in the comments, assign yourself to the issue, and move the issue to the in-progress column.
 If the requirements for the issue are unclear, feel free to ask for further specifications in the comments, or in #hub-website.

-Once the story is ready for review, move the issue to the "review in progress" column to request a reviewer.
+To contribute a change to the site, please work in feature branches from `dev`.
+When your change is ready, make a PR into `dev`.
+Make sure that you link the GH issue from your PR.
+Once reviewed and approved, squash & merge into `dev`.
+Remember to update card in the project board by moving it into the "reviewer approved" column.

 Any member of our Github organization can review PRs to the repo.
-Make sure that you link the GH issue from your PR.

-Finally, once approved, you can move your PR to the "reviewer approved" column and merge to master.
-Changes to the repo will automatically be deployed to GH pages via Travis.
+Changes to the repo will automatically be staged and release via Travis.
+When merged into `dev`, your changes will be published in our staging url [sfbay.sunrisemovement.dev](https://sfbay.sunrisemovement.dev).
+When we're ready for a collection of changes to go live, we'll make a PR from `dev` into `master`.
+These will be viewable from [sfbay.sunrisemovement.org](https://sfbay.sunrisemovement.org).

 If you need assistance with any part of this process, please feel free to request help in #hub-website!
 We are super excited to have folks contribute to the website, and are happy to help you get started.

 ## Documentation

-We strive to maintain clear documenation for both developers and other Sunrise members.
+We strive to maintain clear documentation for both developers and other Sunrise members.

 For developers, we maintain documentation on local development in this repo's [README](./README.md).
 When contributing new tooling, please make sure to update the README so that other contributors can set up easily.